roundaboutluke/Discord-RoleReact/README.md

 ## Auto Start (Optional)

-This will quickly add ReactMap to your PM2 processes
+This will quickly add roleReact to your PM2 processes

 If you don't have PM2 installed already
 ```sudo npm install -g pm2```